Oman on a budget is not a science fiction and can easily be done, if you know few tips and tricks.

 Even if you don’t do backpacking in Oman, you can still do it low budget.
 The best way and also not expensive one is renting a car.
 We would recommend you to have a 4WD, but leaving few places behind, a normal personal car will do as well.
 Not to mention it will be cheaper too.
 We booked the car through www.economycarrentals.com.
 The price for a small personal car like Toyota Yaris will costs you around 20€/day.

-One of the advantages of renting a car for traveling around Oman is also the low price for fuel.
+One of the advantages of renting a car for your roadtrip around Oman is also the low fuel prices.
 It was great to see a liter of fuel for as little as 0,43 EUR.
-Great price if you want to do Oman on a budget or not right?
+Great price if you want to do low budget traveling around the country.

-If you really want to make your travel around Oman as one unforgetable adventure, pack a tent with you and forget about hotels.
+If you really want to make your travel around the country as one unforgetable adventure, pack a tent with you and forget about hotels.
 Believe it or not, but wilderness camping in Oman is allowed by law and you can pitch your tent almost everywhere – avoid private lots and cities though.
 Nevertheless, we would still recommend you to stay in a hotel for the first and last night – just to get yourself together after and before the flight.
 Check out hotels in Muscat here.
 The first day hotel would be best around International Airport as it is close to the largest shopping mall and grocery store, where you can buy everything needed for the roadtrip.
 The last day you might want to stay near the traditional area of Muscat – Muttrah (most tourist attractions are there).
 Check out our recommended hotels here, which are reasonable priced.
-But if you really want to do Oman on a budget, you might want to do wilderness camping all the time.

 Nothing can be better than visiting tons of sights and hardly open your wallet.
 Oman, being a great outdoor destination, will impress you for its nature, towns, countryside and landscape.
 But even though you will want to visit few of their magnificent forts, you will be surprised when buying a ticket.
 Each entrance fee is only a bit more than 1 EUR /pp. Did I mention that traveling to Oman on a budget can be done without a fuss?